richdayandnight/hugo-site/content/about.md

 date = "2019-10-17"
 aliases = ["about-us","about-hugo","contact"]
 [ author ]
-  name = "Hugo Authors"
+  name = "Rich Yap"
 +++

 Hi 🌻 I’m Rich.

 I recently graduated with a degree in Computer Science at the University of the Philippines Diliman.
-These days, I’ve been writing articles on life and tech and self-studying Data Science through books and videos.